Azure/autorest.csharp/readme.md

 #### Add a new property to the model with serialization/deserialization

-If you want to add a new property to the model and also add the property into the serialization/deserialization methods, you could also use the `CodeGenMemberSerialization` attribute and the `CodeGenMemberSerializationHooks` attribute.
+If you want to add a new property to the model and also add the property into the serialization/deserialization methods, you could also use the `CodeGenSerialization` attribute to change its default serialized name, and serialization/deserialization methods.

 <details>